surpher/pact-swift-examples/README.md

 2. cd into a project you're interested in
 3. Fire up your Xcode 12+, 13+ or whatever your preference on Linux or provider side dev is
 4. Wait for either SPM dependencies to resolve, or run `carthage update --use-xcframeworks` if the project is set up with a `Cartfile` (mind the issues with Silicon platform)
+5. Check the `../.github/workflows/` for any pointers, ideas and caveats for building, setting things up, running...
-5. Run tests
+6. Run tests
-6. Happy days! 🎉
+7. Happy days! 🎉

 ## Disclaimer